mrksbrg/RacketGhost/README.md

 1.2 - Released on Google Play Oct 3, 2015
 - Added picture of squash ball
-- Increased count down from 3 s to 5 s
+- Increased countdown from 3 s to 5 s
 - Minor bug fixes

 ## Background